 Huffing hand sanitizer is something that should not be done.
 No matter who or what age, there are serious dangers that come with inhaling any type of substance.
 Please know that this can also lead to addiction and further complications.

 If you have a loved one that is suffering from a substance abuse problem, it's time to get them some help.
 While it’s easy for them to believe they are alone in this struggle that is the farthest thing from the truth.
 There are numerous people dealing with addiction, all over the world.
 Regardless of how bad drug or alcohol use has become, help is always available.
-Contact Legacy Freedom if you or someone you know needs Asheville alcohol rehab.
+Contact Freedom Detox if you or someone you know needs alcohol rehab in Charlotte, NC.
 We are here to help them get back on track to a healthier, happier life.